Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 Accreditation & Affiliation

-COM Accreditation Status KansasCOM has achieved Pre-Accreditation status which is the highest level of accreditation awarded to a new COM until graduating its first class.
+COM Accreditation Status KansasCOM has achieved Pre-Accreditation status from COCA which is the highest level of accreditation awarded to a new COM until graduating its first class.

-KansasCOM enrolled its inaugural class on August 1, 2022 and can be considered for full accreditation status following the graduation of its first class, which will occur in May 2026.
+KansasCOM enrolled its inaugural class on August 1, 2022, and will be considered for full accreditation status following the first graduation in May 2026.

 Student Demographics